Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Crystalline SPT phases and Generalized homology

 \section{Crystalline SPT phases and Generalized homology}

-Let $\{F_d\}_{d \in \Z}$ be the $\Omega$-spectrum so that $F_d$ is the space of SRE$^d$ states with a given onsite symmetry.
+Let $\{F_d\}_{d \in \Z}$ be the $\Omega$-spectrum so that $F_d$ is the space of Inv$^d$ states with a given onsite symmetry.
 Let $X$ be a real space manifold. $X$ is typically the infinite Euclidean space $X = \R^d$ in the context of SPT phases, but $X$ can be an arbitrary real space manifold.
-Let $G$ be a symmetry group which acts on the real space $X$ and also the SRE$^{d}$ states, that is, the spectrum $F_d$.
+Let $G$ be a symmetry group that acts on the real space $X$ and also the Inv$^{d}$ states, that is, the spectrum $F_d$.
 For a pair $(X,Y)$ of $G$-equivariant real spaces $X$ and $Y$ with $Y \subset X$, the $G$-equivariant generalized homology theory $h^G_n(X,Y)$ is mathematically defined by \cite{Whi,KonoTamaki}

 where $G$ trivially acts on the sphere $S^{n+k}$.
 When $Y = \emptyset$, we simply write $h^G_n(X) = h^G_n(X,\emptyset)$.